 This amendment to the United States Constitution

-abolished slavery.
+which abolished slavery was passed by Congress.
+It was ratified by the House on 6th December 1865.
 However, particularly in the southern states, black Americans were still subject to discrimination by white supremacists and state laws known as Black Codes.
 These codes were enacted by individual states and denied black Americans political rights, insisted they attend ‘black only’ schools and enforced segregation on public transport and in public places such as cinemas and restaurants.

 1868 (9th July)

 This amendment to the United States Constitution includes the Due Process Clause which prohibits state and local governments from depriving persons of life, liberty or property without fair procedure.
 It also includes the Equal Protection Clause which requires states to provide equal protection to all people within its jurisdiction.

 1870 (3rd February)

 This amendment to the United States Constitution made it illegal to deny any citizen the right to vote based on that citizen’s ‘race, color or previous condition of servitude’.

 Many southern states passed local laws, known as Jim Crow laws.
 These local laws enforced segregation using the legal principle of ‘separate but equal’ and prevented African Americans and poor white people from voting by introducing tests that had to be passed before a person could register to vote.